-As currently written, the CIP reliability standards allow utilities significant discretion to determine which of their facilities are "critical assets and the associated critical cyber assets," and therefore are subject to the protection requirements of the standards.
-In the Final Rule, the Commission directed NERC to revise the standards to require independent oversight of a utility's decisions by industry entities with a "wide-area view," such as reliability coordinators or the Regional Entities, subject to the review of the Commission.
-This revision to the standards, like all revisions, is subject to approval by the affected stakeholders in the standards development process and has not yet been developed.
-We expect this revision to be part of the remaining phases of CIP reliability standard revisions, as discussed above.
+As currently written, the CIP reliability standards allow utilities significant discretion to determine which of their facilities are "critical assets and the associated critical cyber assets," and therefore are subject to the requirements of the standards.
+In Order No. 706, the Commission directed NERC to revise the standards to require independent oversight of a utility's decisions by industry entities with a "wide-area view," such as reliability coordinators or the Regional Entities, subject to the review of the Commission.
+This revision to the standards, like all revisions, is subject to approval by the affected stakeholders in the standards development process.
+NERC has attempted to address this directive in Version 4 of the CIP standards, which is now under review by the Commission.

-When the Commission approved the CIP reliability standards in January 2008, it also required entities under those standards to self-certify their compliance progress every six months.
+When, in Order No. 706, the Commission approved Version 1 of the CIP reliability standards, it also required entities under those standards to self-certify their compliance progress every six months.
 In December 2008, NERC conducted a self-certification study, asking each entity to report limited information on its critical assets and the associated critical cyber assets identified in compliance with reliability standard CIP-002-1.
-As the Commission stated in the Final Rule, the identification of critical assets is the cornerstone of the CIP standards.
+As the Commission stated in Order No. 706, the identification of critical assets is the cornerstone of the CIP standards.
 If that identification is not done well, the CIP standards will be ineffective at protecting the bulk power system.
-The results of NERC's self-certification request showed that 31% of responsible entities responding to the survey, and only 29% of responding generation owners and operators, identified at least one critical asset, while about 63% of transmission owners identified at least one critical asset.
+The results of NERC's self-certification request showed that only 29% of responding generation owners and operators identified at least one critical asset, while about 63% of the responding transmission owners identified at least one critical asset.
 NERC expressed its concern with these results in a letter to industry stakeholders dated April 7, 2009.

-NERC has sent a second self-certification survey to responsible entities to determine progress towards identification of critical cyber assets.
-This survey includes additional questions designed to obtain a better understanding of the results from industry's critical asset identification process.
-Those results will help gauge how widely the CIP reliability standards have been applied.
-Commission staff understands that NERC is currently reviewing the responses to the survey and expects the results to be presented to the Commission shortly.
+NERC conducted another self-certification survey of responsible entities to determine progress towards identification of critical cyber assets.
+It gathered information about critical assets and critical cyber assets as of December 31, 2009.
+This survey included additional questions designed to obtain a better understanding of the results from industry's critical asset identification process.
+In general, this survey did not demonstrate a significant increase in identified critical assets.
+NERC noted some encouraging results as well as some that were a cause for concern.
 In addition, the Regional Entities have been performing audits which have included registered entities' determination of their critical cyber asset lists.
 FERC staff has been observing selected audits to examine the Regional Entities' methods of conducting these audits.
+It is important to note that although "critical assets" are used to identify subsequent "critical cyber assets," only the subset of "critical cyber assets" are subject to the CIP standards.

-Recently, NERC's Critical Infrastructure Protection Committee released a guidance document to assist registered entities in identifying their critical assets.
+NERC's Critical Infrastructure Protection Committee released a guidance document to assist registered entities in identifying their critical assets.
 That document, which took effect on September 17, 2009, provides "guidelines" that define which assets should be evaluated, provides risk-based evaluation guidance for determining critical assets, and describes reasonable bases that could be used to support that determination.
-In addition, in an effort to consider a new approach to determining critical cyber assets under the CIP-002 standard, the NERC standards development team has released a concept paper that explores a new methodology, one which first identifies all cyber systems that support the reliable operation of the bulk power system and then categorizes each system based on its impact.
-Cyber protection requirements would then be commensurate with the level of potential impact.
+A second NERC security guideline regarding critical cyber assets became effective on June 17, 2010.
+This security guideline "provides guidance for identifying Critical Cyber Assets by evaluating potential impacts to 'reliable operation' of a Critical Asset."
+Neither of these guidance documents contained any actions that were mandatory for users, owners or operators of the bulk-power system.